Achievable logoAchievable logo

 Glycolysis, gluconeogenesis, and the pentose phosphate pathway

-In aerobic metabolism, oxygen is required to completely oxidize a source of fuel—commonly glucose—into carbon dioxide and water while capturing released energy in the form of ATP.
+In aerobic metabolism, oxygen is required to completely oxidize a fuel source - commonly glucose - into carbon dioxide and water, while capturing released energy as ATP.
 Under these conditions, one molecule of glucose typically yields around 30 ATP.
 The overall reaction is often summarized as:

 C6H12O6+6O2→6CO2+6H2O